cruise-automation/isopod/README.md

 ####  `kube.put_yaml`

 Same as `put` but for YAML/JSON data.
-To be used for CRDs and other custom types. `kube.put` usage is preferred for standard set of Kubernetes types.
+To be used for CRDs and other custom types. `kube.put` usage is preferred for the standard set of Kubernetes types.

 ```python
 ark_config = """